victordieggo/spaceman/README.md

 Spaceman is a simple and easily customizable HTML/CSS boilerplate to build websites and apps.
 It provides a flexbox based responsive layout system, pre-set styles for basic UI elements and a few CSS utilities and components.

+It was built over many iterations, cleanups, revisions and upgrades, which makes Spaceman a solid, stable and tested base for you to build on and extend its functionalities.

 ### Getting Started ###

 Spaceman uses [Gulp](http://gulpjs.com/) and [Browsersync](https://www.browsersync.io/), so you'll need [Node.JS](https://nodejs.org/en/).
 Once you have set it up, [download Spaceman](https://github.com/victordieggo/spaceman/releases/latest) to your project directory and access the terminal: